More than 100 dead, 150 injured in Iraq wedding inferno | Law-Order

 More than 100 dead, 150 injured in Iraq wedding inferno

-Nineveh Deputy Governor Hassan al-Allaq told Reuters that 113 people had been confirmed dead, with state media putting the death toll at at least 100, with 150 people injured.
-The fire ripped through a large events hall in the north-eastern region after fireworks were lit during the celebration, local civil defence said, according to state media.
+Nineveh Deputy Governor Hassan al-Allaq told Reuters that 113 people had been confirmed dead, with state media putting the death toll at least 100, with 150 people injured.
+The fire ripped through a large events hall in the district of Hamdaniya after flares were lit during the celebration, causing a fire in the ceiling, Interior Minister Abdul Amir al-Shammari said according to state media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)